Cyngua/BioLaySum-Project-2024/README.md

 | w/o  replacement  | 53.805  | 16.223  | 49.575  | 85.433     | 8.667 | 9.924 | 8.851 | 41.403 |
 | with  replacement  | **58.871** | **20.084** | **56.669** | 84.144     | **8.137** | **9.618** | **8.071** | 40.955 |

+## Limitations and Conclusions
+The objective of our project is to generate more readable summaries from biomedical research papers, thereby contributing to knowledge translation and effective communication within the scientific community.
+Our research results have highlighted the strength of BART-PubMed in generating more readable summaries and the potential for further improvement with an additional definition retrieval step in preprocessing.
+The limitation is that we only tested definition retrieval on one subset of data.
+Moving forward, we intend to apply the definition retrieval step across all subsets to ensure consistency in the results.
+We fine-tuned BART-PubMed separately for different branches of topics to investigate its baseline capabilities in summarizing these topics.
+These result may inspire future work to design topic-specialized biomedical lay summarization solutions.
+Additionally, recognizing the challenge posed by limited input length, another direction to expand our experiments is to include the Longformer Encoder Decoder (LED) model.
+LED, based on BART, is tailored to handle longer sequences.
+Based on our approach in this project and following these strategic steps, it is promising that we can foster greater accessibility to biomedical research.

+## Main References